AyhamRatrout/The_Magnificent_Expedition_of_Percivl_the_Axolotl/README.md

 * Inputs:	Keyboard, Mouse

 ## Installation Instructions:
 Follow the [link](https://ecse-csds290.itch.io/percivl-the-axolotl).
 From the link, download the zip file and unzip it into a folder on your computer.
 Open the new folder and look for the PercivlTheAxolotl.exe executable file.
 Double click on the executable to start the game.
-This zip only works for Windows computers.
+This zip only works for Windows OS.